levithomason/grok/README.md

 ### ~/.grokfiles...
 Everything lives here.
 You're original `~/.*` files are symlinked here, too.

 Grok organizes dotfiles by topic.
-Think of a topic as a domain.

-Files are loaded in sane order:
+Think of a topic as a domain where files are loaded in sane order:

     /topics                   load order
       /foo-topic              ----------